 Among the selected patients, 106 patients (9.82%) had bilateral subdural hematoma.
-A total of 994 patients (92.12%)
+994 patients (92.12%) became asymptomatic or were clinically improved.
+In 85 (8.88%) cases, no significant improvement was seen.
+No clinical worsening was recognized postoperatively.
+In 699 patients